Best Running Headphones of 2025

 • Bone conduction/open ear isn’t a very versatile option

-The Shokz OpenRun Pro 2 headphones use bone conduction technology to transfer sound to the inner ear and are an excellent option for headphones that don’t cover or go inside your ear.
-We’ve used multiple versions of these headphones and found they continue improving.
+The Shokz OpenRun Pro 2 headphones utilize bone conduction technology to transfer sound directly to the inner ear through vibration, making them an excellent option for headphones that don’t cover or go inside your ear.
+We’ve used multiple versions of these headphones and found that they continue to improve.

-The upgraded fit doesn’t bounce or shift, though the part of the headphones that goes around the back of the head does stick out a fair bit.
+The upgraded fit doesn’t bounce or shift, although the part of the headphones that goes around the back of the head does protrude slightly.
 This was only a problem for our long-haired testers who wanted to wear their hair down.
 It didn’t quite feel right wearing hair over or under the back wire.
 That said, with short hair or a ponytail, the fit of these headphones is excellent.
 They’re super convenient to drop around your neck when you don’t want to wear them, and you don’t have to worry about them falling off and disappearing into the grass or dirt like tiny earbuds.

 While we love the simplicity of bone conduction headphones — it is much easier to be aware of your surroundings when running — they’re not very practical or versatile outside of using them when active.
 While you can still listen to music or a podcast wherever you are, you won’t be able to cancel ambient sound while working in a loud coffee shop or on an airplane.